 Output Function

 Simultaneous assertion of all outputs shall occur within 100 microseconds.
 Each output shall be capable of being individually configured in state to ON, OFF, or a state synchronized with either phase of LINESYNC.
-The condition of the outputs shall only be "ON" if the model 2218 continues to receive active communications from the ATC.
-If there is no valid communications with the ATC for 2.0 seconds, all outputs shall revert to the OFF condition, and the model 2218 status byte shall be updated to reflect the loss of communication from the ATC.
+The condition of the outputs shall only be "ON" if the Model 2218 continues to receive active communications from the ATC.
+If there is no valid communications with the ATC for 2.0 seconds, all outputs shall revert to the OFF condition, and the Model 2218 status byte shall be updated to reflect the loss of communication from the ATC.
 The data and control bits in the ATC -model 2218 frame protocol shall control each output as follows: